 Raft the Deschutes River

-If you love paddling on a summer day, then this camping trip is the perfect choice for you.
-On our longest rafting tour, we float for nearly 100 miles on Oregon’s Deschutes River, from its upper reaches to its confluence with the Columbia River.
+If you love being in and paddling on stunning bodies of water, then this camping trip is the perfect choice for you.
+Our longest rafting trip, we float for nearly 100 miles on Oregon’s Deschutes River, from its upper reaches to its confluence with the Columbia River.
 The Deschutes River basin is a desert environment covered with grasses, sagebrush, and stout juniper trees.
 It is inhabited by golden eagles, red-tailed hawks, deer, and other Eastern Oregon wildlife.
 Both novices and seasoned river rats will enjoy long, quiet stretches of water as well as challenging rapids such as Oak Springs and Box Car.
-Spend late afternoons hiking beautiful side canyons, swimming, and learning to cook excellent river cuisine before camping beside the river each night.
-(Although everyone wears a Personal Flotation Device (PFD), we still recommend that you be able to swim.)
-Read the detailed trip description to learn more.
+Spend late afternoons hiking beautiful side canyons, swimming, and learning to cook excellent river cuisine while camping beside the river each night.
+(Although everyone wears a Personal Flotation Device (PFD), we still recommend that you are able to swim.)

 (actual itinerary will be adjusted based on river and weather conditions)